-5.5.1 Staggered Contracts à la Calvo
+5.5.1.
+Staggered contracts à la Calvo

 In Calvo (1983), firms adjust prices with exogenous frequency.
 The spell duration is subject to a random shock and every period a fixed number of firms reoptimize their price.
 The longer an individual price remains staggered, the more shocks accumulate in the meantime, resulting in larger average size of the adjustment.
 In such a pricing setup, we would expect to observe variation on the intensive margin, and much less so on the extensive margin which is determined exogenously.
-Figure 10 shows that the opposite appears to be the case in the life insurance market, where the firms tend to respond to cost shocks predominantly on the extensive margin.
+Fig. 10 shows that the opposite appears to be the case in the life insurance market, where the firms tend to respond to cost shocks predominantly on the extensive margin.

-Figure 11: Premium duration and adjustment size in the life insurance market no clear pattern and the correlation of the two variables is about 0.13.
+In addition, Fig. 11 shows a plot of all premium changes in our data (expressed in absolute value) as function of premium duration.
+As can be noticed, the points are scattered with no clear pattern and the correlation of the two variables is about 0.13.
 Table 10 confirms this in a regression analysis.
-The relationship between premium duration and size of the adjustment is rather weak (albeit positive), with a slope of 0.07% and R-squared of less than 0.02.34 We conclude that models based on Calvo-type frictions are not a promising alternative to explain premium rigidities observed in the life insurance market.
+The relationship between premium duration and size of the adjustment is rather weak (albeit positive), with a slope of 0.07% and R-squared of less than 0.02.
+We conclude that models based on Calvo-type frictions are not a promising alternative to explain premium rigidities observed in the life insurance market.